hopefaithtv/hopefaith/_posts/2017-04-08-pastordave.md

 ---
 layout: post
 title:  "Are you Miserable?
-Gods grace can life you up"
+Gods grace can lift you up"
 date:   2017-04-07 16:16:01 -0600
 image: '/images/pages/episode2.jpg'
 ---